top of page

 High Dependence on Food Imports

-Many Caribbean nations rely heavily on imported food, despite local agricultural activity.
+Many Caribbean nations rely heavily on imported food despite local agricultural potential.

-• Some countries import 80–90% of their food supply, such as the Bahamas
+• Some countries import 80–90% of their food supply

 Fragmented Market Access

-Farmers often struggle to connect with consistent buyers beyond their immediate networks.
+Farmers often struggle to reach consistent buyers beyond their immediate networks.

-Implication: Markets exist but they are not efficiently connected.
+Implication: Markets exist, but they are not reliably connected.

 Logistics Across Island Systems